This record as markdown: /tools/io-github-ruvnet-claude-flow/read-file.md

-AI agents call read_file to retrieve information from Claude Flow without modifying anything — typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.
+AI agents call read_file to retrieve information from Claude Flow without modifying anything.
+It is typically the context-gathering step in research, monitoring, and reporting workflows, before the agent takes action elsewhere.

 This tool retrieves file contents without side effects.
 It performs a read-only operation on a virtual filesystem mock, posing minimal risk even if misused by an AI agent—it cannot modify, delete, or execute anything.